-Transportation • Limited appage to public transportation or reliance on Transportation Limited access to public transportation or reliance on others for transportation may affects some people's ability to participate.
+Transportation Limited access to public transportation or reliance on others for transportation may affects some people's ability to participate.
 Financial The cost of activities or equipment can be a barrier for Considerations some.
 Childcare is essential for some to participate Social Inclusion Some people feel most comfortable and engaged in spaces that respect their diverse beliefs and identity.
-(Ex. respecting religious and cultural beliefs) • Access to gender-neutral restrooms and the use of correct pronouns are important. • Some people need a support person to accompany them so they can participate safely and effectively Might need extra support or buddy system (someone doesn't come with aides but needs them) Orientation/Vision- Some people need high contrast colors on signs Specific Some people need tactile markers or cues Accommodations Some people may need gardening strategies that mainly use tactile feedback General access Accommodations or recommendation that are generally needs applicable to the disability community Other Age inclusion Accommodations/recommendations that increase accessibility for children and/or older adults
+(Ex. respecting religious and cultural beliefs) Access to gender-neutral restrooms and the use of correct pronouns are important.
+Some people need a support person to accompany them so they can participate safely and effectively Might need extra support or buddy system (someone doesn't come with aides but needs them) Orientation/Vision- Some people need high contrast colors on signs Specific Some people need tactile markers or cues Accommodations Some people may need gardening strategies that mainly use tactile feedback General access Accommodations or recommendation that are generally needs applicable to the disability community Other Age inclusion Accommodations/recommendations that increase accessibility for children and/or older adults